 - This Policy also prohibits sexual harassment, a form of discrimination based on sex and/or gender; - This Policy also prohibits sexual misconduct, a form of sexual harassment, which includes sexual assault, rape, stalking, and domestic and dating violence; - Every supervisor shall act to prevent and report all acts prohibited by this policy.

 Reporting Discrimination and Harassment

-Any member of the College community or visitor alleging discrimination or harassment, or who has knowledge of discrimination or harassment is encouraged to immediately report it to a supervisor or to:
+Any member of the College community or visitor alleging discrimination or harassment, or who has knowledge of discrimination or harassment is encouraged to immediately report it to Public Safety, Dean of Students, or Human Resources.